 If you get caught shipping these items into Germany the wrong way, you could face fines, the destruction of your household goods, and criminal charges.

 Shipping Vehicles or Vehicle Parts That Contain Fuel

 LCL freight forwarders can’t ship vehicles along with your other household goods.
-Once you find a shipper for your vehicle, you’ll need to make sure that the fuel, oil, and other fluids are drained from the car before its voyage.
+Once you find an international mover for your vehicle, you’ll need to make sure that the fuel, oil, and other fluids are drained from the car before its voyage.

 There aren’t any rules that restrict LCL shippers from transporting car parts such as motors and transmissions from the United States to Germany for personal use.
 If you take this route, you’ll have to remember to drain the car parts of any liquids prior to shipment.
 You still may be requested to label the items as hazardous.

 Your freight forwarder may allow you to arrange your household goods in your shipping container yourself to save money.
 When you use your own pallets, you’ll need to make sure that they have been treated for pests.

 Once they have undergone the pest control treatment, you must obtain a fumigation certificate to prove their status.